jiashsh/WCMI_project/README.md

 ## Datasets:

-1. Simulated data: WItoolbox.zip contians the simulated data and the code for WI [https://www2.le.ac.uk/centres/csn/software/WI].
+1. Simulated data: The Data folder contians the simulated data takend from WItoobox.

 2. Experimental data: The experimental retinal neural data can be found at [https://doi.org/10.12751/g-node.kod28e].